Where to Go in 2022: Our Expert Picks

 Once inaccessible to foreign visitors, Mustang is an isolated stronghold of traditional Tibetan culture where the crimson and cobalt of recently restored monasteries is complemented by the soaring ochre cliffs of the dramatic high desert.
 Homeland of the Sherpa people, remote Solu Khumbu descends from the icy peak of Everest into misty rhododendron forests and welcoming small villages.
 Both are difficult to access on your own, but GeoEx can take you there.

 “2022 is our 40th anniversary year and we’re revisiting our roots in the Himalaya!
 Our new Giving Back trip is my top pick because it includes our friend Ang Tshering Lama’s Happy House project, which is an immersive, personal, experiential, unique, and spiritual experience.
-In fact, all of that could be said of other aspects of this special trip and our time in Nepal.
+In fact, all of that could be said of other aspects of this special Nepal trekking tour.
 The entire journey is based on connection and compassion—a perfect counterbalance to the isolation of the pandemic.”

 —Kristina Tuohey, Product Development Team

-You can now cruise the Galápagos Islands on a sleek superyacht, luxuriating in some seriously spacious cabins along with other top-notch amenities when you’re not out snorkeling with sea lions, observing blue-footed boobies, or pondering massive tortoises.
+You can now take a Galapagos Islands luxury tour on a sleek superyacht, luxuriating in some seriously spacious cabins along with other top-notch amenities when you’re not out snorkeling with sea lions, observing blue-footed boobies, or pondering massive tortoises.
 Of course, if you prefer to sleep on land, we have enticing options there too.
 Either way, the Galápagos appeal to today’s travelers with outdoor activities, high vaccination rates, and low visitor counts.